Adjudicators

 The Adjudication Process

 Adjudicators evaluate how each participating high school musical meets or exceeds its potential utilizing its available resources.
 Each musical is evaluated and scored against itself for consideration, rather than against all other school productions, charging schools to create the best possible work in their unique circumstance and environment.
-The GHSMTA Category Criteria for Excellence, Adjudication Rubric, and the Evaluative Tool each provide insight as to the specific details that the GHSMTA adjudicators use for their evaluative process.
+The GHSMTA Category Criteria for Excellence, Adjudication Rubric, the Evaluative Tool, Evaluation Glossary, and Adjudication Handbook are available resources providing insight to the specific details, formulas and expectations that GHSMTA adjudicators use throughout the adjudication process.

 Mandated Reporter Policy